Students should submit petitions through the EX&S Petition Submission Form. Submitting via email may cause delays.

 - Do I need to attend the meeting?

 EX&S Committee meetings are confidential; therefore, petitioning students do not attend the meetings.
 The committee chair will present the petition and supporting documentation to the committee for consideration.

 - What are the chances that my petition is approved?

 Each petition is reviewed individually and a decision is rendered based on the unique facts of each case.
 Therefore it is impossible to predict the likelihood of approval.

-If the petition and all supporting documentation were received by the deadline, and your case reviewed by the committee, usually a decision will be communicated via your Rice email account within 48 hours of the meeting conclusion.
-The committee’s decision is communicated via letter, and will not be provided over the phone or in response to email inquires regarding the decision.
+If the petition and all supporting documentation were received by the deadline, and your case reviewed by the committee, usually a decision will be communicated via your Rice email account within 48 business hours of the meeting conclusion.
+The committee’s decision is communicated via letter PDF attached to your Rice email, and will not be provided over the phone regarding the decision.

-If you need to discuss your situation before submitting a petition, or have additional questions regarding the process please contact Wendi Schoffstall-Nunez, Division Coordinator, at email@example.com or 713-348-4997.
+If you need to discuss your situation before submitting a petition, or have additional questions regarding the process please contact Aliya Walji, Student Services Specialist, at email@example.com or 713-348-4996.